azinasg/AAM_TL/README.md

 For installing Menpo and Menpofit without Conda, please see [Menpo installation guide](http://www.menpo.org/installation/).

-## Quick Start
+## Evaluation
-Once you have all the prerequisites installed, you can run each method separately.
+Once you have all the prerequisites installed, you can run each method separately and evaluate their performance.

 ## Contact